Implements IEquals.equals with overridable equality for A.

 it still returns it as a `Failure(e)`.

-Applies the given function f
+Applies the given function f if this is a Failure, otherwise

-if this is a Failure
+returns this if this is a Success.

-In the following example, if the user.profile.email
+In the following example, if the user.profile.email exists,

 then it is returned as a successful value, otherwise